2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 Read full report on Human Development & Family Studies at University of California - Davis

-The in-demand bachelor’s degree programs at Florida State University helped the school earn the #3 place on this year’s ranking of the most popular human development and family studies schools in the United States.
-Located in the midsize city of Tallahassee, Florida State is a public college with a very large student population.
+A rank of #3 on this year’s list means Florida State University is a great place for human development and family studies students working on their bachelor’s degree.
+Located in the midsize city of Tallahassee, Florida State is a public school with a very large student population.

 Of the 328 students majoring in human development at Florida State, 7% are male and 93% are female.